Self-triggered MPC robust to bounded packet loss via a min-max approach: extended version: Summary and outlook

 In this paper, we have proposed a self-triggered MPC that both allows to incorporate explicit bandwidth constraints and is robust to bounded packet loss.
 We have achieved this by leveraging the token bucket traffic specification and by considering all possible future loss realizations in the prediction by means of a min-max optimization problem.
 We have established recursive feasibility, constraint satisfaction and convergence to the origin despite packet loss.

 For future work, the presented approach could be adapted to accommodate packet loss also for rollout ETC \cite{Antunes14}.
 Alternatively, it would be interesting to investigate whether a tube-based approach could achieve the same guarantees.
+Another promising direction would be to additionally consider a stochastic component of the packet loss process within the proposed framework, such that a wider variety of practical scenarios could be encompassed.